vpodpecan/weka_from_python_demo/README.md

-# weka_from_python_demo
+# Using Weka from Python

-A jupyter notebook demonstrating how to use Weka from Python using the jpype library
+This jupyter notebook demonstrates how to use Weka from Python with the help of the [jpype](https://github.com/jpype-project/jpype) module.

+Data loading, model training, tree visualization, cross-validation and instance weighting are demonstrated.